 - an agricultural use appraisal manual (the district should have an agricultural appraisal manual showing local procedures used in conjunction with the state's Manual for the Appraisal of Agricultural Land); and

 - a timber appraisal manual, if applicable, showing local timber appraisal procedures for use in conjunction with the state's Manual for the Appraisal of Timberland?

-How frequently does the district perform internal ratio studies?
-How does the district use the ratio study to gauge the effectiveness of its appraisal efforts in terms of both the level and the uniformity of appraisal, and to determine which property categories and market areas need reappraisal?
+How frequently does the district perform an internal ratio study?
+How does the district use the ratio study to gauge the effectiveness of its appraisal efforts in terms of both the level of appraisal and the uniformity of appraisal, and to determine which property categories and market areas need reappraisal?
 How are the budget, the reappraisal plan and the internal ratio study linked?
-Is the district reappraising property categories and market areas identified by the internal ratio study in an efficient and timely manner?
+Is the district reappraising the property categories and market areas identified by the internal ratio study in an efficient and timely manner?
 (Property categories or market areas should be prioritized so that categories or areas with low ratios can be reappraised as soon as possible.
 All properties should be reappraised within the three-year period required by law.)

 Does the district use the appropriate appraisal method for each property category?
-(For instance, the district should use comparable sales to appraise residential property unless such sales are not available.)
+(For instance, the district should use comparable sales to appraise residential property unless sales are not available.)

 How does the district use the sales comparison approach in valuing property categories other than land?

 Does the district use replacement or reproduction cost data obtained from local sources or from a cost service?
-How does the district depreciate property appropriately to develop a sound value indication by the cost approach?
+How does the district depreciate the property appropriately to develop a sound value indication by the cost approach?